interledger/rafiki/docs/transaction-api.md

 3. Recoverable failure.
 In cases such as an idle timeout, Rafiki may elect to automatically retry the payment.
 The state remains `Sending`, but internally tracks that the payment failed and when to schedule another attempt.

-In the `Completed` and `Cancelled` cases, the wallet is notifed of any remaining funds in the Interledger account via `outgoing_payment.completed` and `outgoing_payment.cancelled` webhook events.
-Note: if the payment is retried, the same Interledger account is used for the subsequent attempt.
+In the `Completed` and `Cancelled` cases, the wallet is notifed of any remaining funds in the payment account via `outgoing_payment.completed` and `outgoing_payment.cancelled` [webhook events](#webhooks).
+Note: if the payment is retried, the same payment account is used for the subsequent attempt.

 ### Manual recovery